-Dr. Nancy Zipay DeSalvo performs extensively as a soloist, a professional accompanying pianist, and a chamber music collaborator.
-She has been a guest soloist with the Hong Kong Philharmonic Orchestra and is currently a pianist with the Youngstown Symphony Orchestra.
-She is an Associate Professor at Westminster College in New Wilmington, Pennsylvania where she teaches applied piano, vocal and instrumental accompanying, piano techniques courses and music history.
+Dr. Nancy Zipay DeSalvo performs extensively as a soloist, a professional accompanying pianist (specializizng in string and saxophone repertoire), and a chamber music collaborator.
+She has been a guest soloist with the Hong Kong Philharmonic Orchestra, various University orchestras across the United States and is currently a pianist with the Youngstown Symphony Orchestra.
+She is an Associate Professor at Westminster College in New Wilmington, Pennsylvania where she teaches applied piano, vocal and instrumental accompanying/coaching, piano techniques courses, coaching students, capstone and music history.
 She has also served as the Chair of the Department of Music.

 Nancy Zipay DeSalvo was added to the Steinway Artist roster in 2002.